Last updated on .

 Colombian movie posters

-A section of the wall is dedicated to antique movie posters from the earliest days of the Colombian film industry.
-There are also stills from the groundbreaking 1922 Colombian silent movie María.
-Only 25 seconds of the film have survived.
+A section of the wall is dedicated to antique movie posters from the earliest days of Colombian cinema.
+There are also stills from the groundbreaking 1922 Colombian silent film María, of which only 25 seconds have survived.

 Antique Colombian movie posters at Caliwood in Cali, Colombia